 iPhone 5S video review

-What has surprised me most about the iPhone 5S is that I have not missed 5-inch phones very much.
+What has surprised me most about the iPhone 5S is that I have not missed 5-inch phones as much as I thought I would.
 I sometimes struggle juggling bigger phones while on a train or bus so it's been a bit of a relief stepping down in screen size.
 That changed since I lived with the 5.5-inch LG G3.
 That phone looks like a tablet compared to the iPhone 5S but manages to remain easy to use because of clever ergonomic design.
 Other competitors like the Samsung Galaxy S5 and HTC One M8 aren't quite as slick to use.

 There’s is not much to say about the iPhone 5S’s performance here other than that it’s blisteringly fast and very reliable.
 I’ve not experienced any issues with apps misbehaving other than the Google Maps hanging occasionally.
 It's annoying but may be as much down to the app as to the phone.

 Apple’s iOS has its limitations, you can't customise to anywhere near the levels of an Android phone, but the fact that it just keeps working well is a godsend to those too busy to learn every little foible of their phone.
 I’ve not experienced the slow-down effects that tend to occur on Androids after lots of apps and updates have been installed - the iPhone 5S is rock solid.